KiwiSingh/Cards-Against-TV/README.md

    * The folder `Assets.xcassets` contains the image assets you're gonna need for getting the app to show up on your Apple TV's homescreen.
    * Background must be opaque; Front must match the slot’s pixel size.
 5. Build and run on an Apple TV simulator or device.

+### From IPA
+1. Make sure Sideloadly is paired with your Apple TV device
+2. Drag the IPA into Sideloadly
+3. Sign and install
+4. Enjoy!

+## Setup (Android)
+1. Enable installing from unknown sources
+2. Download the APK
+3. Install the APK
+4. If prompted by Play Protect, hit "Install without scanning"

 ## How to Play